Behind the scenes - Getting in touch

 There’s also our Facebook page – just search for Boom Radio UK.
 We post updates on there about what we’re up to – and chat about all manner of topics.
 Do follow our page and join in the chat.

-As you’ll see, we read and respond to as many Facebook comments as we can.
-Alas, it’s impossible for us to read every single one as there are around 50,000 interactions a month – so do drop us a line directly if there’s something you really want to ask us or tell us about.
+As you’ll see, we read and reply or 'like' as many Facebook comments as we can.
+Alas, it’s impossible for us to read or respond to every single one as there are around 50,000 interactions a month!
+Facebook is like being at a noisy party where the host never hears every conversation - so do drop us a line directly if there’s something you really want to ask us or tell us about.

 We should also say that there are some Facebook groups set up by listeners, where listeners chat about the station.
 Whilst we’re really flattered by the interest and by the efforts the moderators put in, we should make clear that the groups are not connected directly with us, so it’s very likely we won't see what you’ve written.
 If you’d like to talk to us rather than about us, it’s best to drop us a line directly via our website.